denny/ShinyCMS-ruby/docs/Developers/Concerns.md

 ### In the main app

-* ShinyClassName - lets models return a 'human friendly' version of their class name
+* ShinyClassName        - return a 'human friendly', translatable version of model's class name
-* ShinyDemoDataProvider - identifies models that will provide data to the demo site
+* ShinyDemoDataProvider - identifies models that may provide data to the demo site
-* ShinyEmail - for models with email attributes
+* ShinyEmail            - sets/searches/validates models by canonical_email as well as email
-* ShinyName - for models with an optional public_name and a compulsory internal_name
+* ShinyName             - .name method, returns public_name if one is set, internal_name otherwise
-* ShinyShowHide - for things that can be visible or hidden on the site/menu/etc
+* ShinyShowHide         - check or change show/hide status of content on the site/in menus/etc
-* ShinyTeaser - for models that want to generate a short 'teaser' of a longer post
+* ShinyTeaser           - generate a truncated 'teaser' of a longer post, and related methods
-* ShinyToken - for models with UUID token attributes
+* ShinyToken            - generate/reset/check UUID token attributes with optional expiry times

 * ShinySlug          - for models with a URL slug attribute
 * ShinySlugInMonth   - enforces slug uniqueness within each month   (includes ShinySlug)
 * ShinySlugInSection - enforces slug uniqueness within each section (includes ShinySlug)

-* ShinyPost - for models with a 'post' format (e.g. blog posts, news posts) (includes ShinyClassName, ShinyShowHide, ShinySlugInMonth, and ShinyTeaser)
+* ShinyPost - common behaviour for 'posts' (includes ShinyClassName, ShinyShowHide, ShinySlugInMonth, and ShinyTeaser) (included by ShinyBlog::Post, ShinyNews::Post)

-* ShinyWithTemplate - for models that use a template for layout (e.g. pages, newsletter editions)
+* ShinyWithTemplate - for models that use a template for layout (included by ShinyPages::Page, ShinyNewsletters::Edition)
 * ShinyElement      - for models that are elements of templates or templated content

-* ShinyTemplate - for all models that are a layout template (e.g. page templates, newsletter templates)
+* ShinyTemplate     - common attributes and behaviours for models that are any kind of layout template
-* ShinyHTMLTemplate - for models that are an HTML-based layout template (includes ShinyTemplate)
+* ShinyHTMLTemplate - for HTML-based layout templates (includes ShinyTemplate) (included by ShinyPages::Template)
-* ShinyMJMLTemplate - for models that are an MJML-based layout template (includes ShinyTemplate)
+* ShinyMJMLTemplate - for MJML-based layout templates (includes ShinyTemplate) (included by ShinyNewsletters::Template)
-* ShinyTemplateElement - for models that are elements of a template (includes ShinyElement)
+* ShinyTemplateElement - for models that are elements of a layout template (includes ShinyElement) (included by ShinyPages::TemplateElement, ShinyNewsletters::TemplateElement)

+At some point in the future, most of these Concerns will probably move into some sort of ShinyTools plugin or plugins (which can then be depended on by whichever other plugins need them), as part of the long-term plan to move most or all of the main app code into plugins.

 ### In plugins